HMS Periwinkle

 HMS Periwinkle was a Flower-class corvette, built for the Royal Navy during the Second World War, and was in service in the Battle of the Atlantic.

 In 1942 she was transferred to the United States Navy as part of the Reverse Lend-Lease arrangement and renamed USS Restless, one of the Temptress-class gunboats.

 With the end of hostilities she was returned to the Royal Navy and sold into mercantile service.

 Design and construction

-Periwinkle was built at Harland & Wolff, Belfast, as part of the 1939 War Emergency building programme.
+Periwinkle was built at Harland & Wolff, Belfast, as part of the 1939 War Emergency building program.
 She was laid down on 30 October 1939 and launched 24 February 1940.
 She was completed and entered service on 8 April 1940, being named for the periwinkle family of flowers.

 As built, Periwinkle had the short forecastle that was a feature of the early Flowers, and which adversely effected their habitability.
 She also had the merchant-style enclosed wheelhouse, and the foremast stepped ahead of the bridge, of the original design.